Be prepared for severe weather and hurricane season in South Carolina!

 Get more caregiver tips for planning for emergencies.

 SC Emergency Management Division:

-Check out their new app for on-the-go tools and resources, including a planning checklist and weather-related closures.
-Get their SC Hurricane Guide, plus view evacuation routes, shelters, and current road conditions.
+Check out their app for on-the-go tools and resources, including a planning checklist and weather-related closures.
+Get the SC Hurricane Guide, plus view evacuation routes, shelters, and current road conditions.